-Photoionization of atoms by high intensity laser allows deposition of energy inside transparent tissues.
-Multiphoton interactions can photodissociate molecules and, at higher energies, produce visible plasma.
-Thermal relaxation of plasma can lead to explosive vaporization in the focal zone, which enables tissue cutting.
+Multi-photon interactions allow deposition of energy inside transparent tissues.
+They can photo-dissociate molecules and, at higher energies, ionize tissue and produce visible plasma (dilectric breakdown).
+Thermal relaxation of the plasma can lead to explosive vaporization in the focal zone, which enables tissue cutting.
 We explore approaches to enhancement of the transparent tissue dissection and its alteration with ultrafast lasers.